WSU-TurtleRabbit/2025-TeamControl/README.md

 # Team Control (2025)

-This is the Repository for Our server-side operation
+This is the Repository for our server-side operation.

-To see the difference between this and last year's version, please see [here](/docs/DifferenceFromLastVersion.md).

 ---